 Note: The answers to “What is a cannabis inhaler?” and “What is an asthma inhaler?” vary due to the intended purpose of the product lines.
 Therefore, you should not use your cannabis inhaler to replace your asthma inhaler.

-There are numerous benefits to patients using cannabis inhalers or medical THC inhalers.
+There are numerous benefits to patients using CBD inhalers or medical THC inhalers.
 Most of these benefits remedy some of the shortcomings of older cannabis paraphernalia and consumption methods.